 The adult industry has its own vocabulary too.
 Trans women are not exempt from being featured in adult films.
 To find adult services or adult videos on the internet, people use the terms Shemale and Tranny.

 People use both terms to search for the same content, but shemale is searched more often.

 With the data above, we see that tranny and shemale are in first and third person respectively as the most searched terms on Google.
 Due to their usage, we can understand why those two terms fall in those places.
 According to the Forbes article How Much of the Internet is Actually for P*rn, 13% of web searches were for sensual content.
 That represents a huge part of the world wide traffic just for this category.
 To compare just 2 keywords on Google trend, the term “p*rn” is 5,29 times more queried on Google than “business”.

 But that doesn’t mean that shemale and tranny are the more popularly used terms on a daily basis in real life.

 Logically, travesti also has a good position in this ranking.
 Mainly used in South America, it’s also used to define cross-dressers in the West.
 Both usages of this word in the world add more search terms.

 In conclusion, transgender for the West and ladyboy for the East both dominate all the other terms.

 Even if shemale is the most searched term on Google, the trends for it and transgender are slowly reversing.
 We can then assume that transgender has a chance to be the most searched term on Google in the future.
-For example PornHub, a major porn website, renamed their “shemale” category into “transgender” in 2018.
+For example P*rnHub, a major adult video streaming website, renamed their “shemale” category into “transgender” in 2018.

 What do trans women think about this?